What are Assets and Liabilities?

 What is Liabilities in Accounting?

-A liability requires three things:
+A liability has three requirements:

-• Presents the business with an obligation
+• It presents the business with a present obligation

 Liabilities in Accounting